sockjs/sockjs-node/README.md

 [SockJS-client](https://github.com/sockjs/sockjs-client) comes with
 some QUnit tests and a few smoke tests that are using SockJS-node.
-At the moment they are deployed in few places:
+At the moment they are deployed in few places, just click to see if SockJS is working in your browser:

  * http://sockjs.popcnt.org/ (hosted in Europe)
  * http://sockjs.cloudfoundry.com/ (CloudFoundry, websockets disabled, loadbalanced)